 Mary Frances Postupack was appointed vice president of economic development and research support in 2007.
 She manages the ESU division of Research and Economic Development (RED) which includes an award-winning Business Accelerator Program, the Office of Workforce Development, Entrepreneurial Leadership Center, Office of Sponsored Projects and Research, Schisler Museum & McMunn Planetarium and University Advancement.
 She has more than 25 years of experience in the areas of education, business, and community and economic development.

 - College of Education

 - College of Health Sciences

-ESU offers select programs (geared towards adult transfer and graduate students) at additional locations including its Lehigh Valley Center; Northampton Community College; and Philadelphia (at the State System in Center City location).
+ESU offers select programs (geared towards adult transfer and graduate students) at additional locations including its Lehigh Valley Center, and Northampton Community College.
 Programs at additional locations are typically offered in accelerated, flexible, year-round formats to meet the needs of working adults pursing undergraduate and graduate degrees.